kloimhardt/bb-web/README.md

 Click on [Guestbook online](https://kloimhardt.github.io/guestbook_0.html) for a first idea (use Chrome browser for best performance).

 Then, using the green `Code` button you see on top of this page, download the zip file of this `bb-web` repository.
 Unzip it, thereby creating some directory called `bb-web-master` or similar.

 In your file explorer, double click on `first.html`.
 A button called "Count up" should appear.
-Press it and see the Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) in action in the browser.
+Press this button and see what happens.

+This project uses the the Small Clojure Interpreter which has its own [SCI playground](https://github.com/borkdude/sci.web).

 The file `first.html` has only 12 lines of code: